|

 boulder into place.

-At night, most of the Hunter's crew went below to sleep.
-Tonight,
+At night, most of the Hunter's crew went down below to

-with the ship becalmed, only a handful of sailors had been left
+sleep.
+Tonight, with the ship becalmed, only a handful of sailors

 Haldir walked back and forth along the deck.
 The delay was unbearable.